numencode/wn-syncops-plugin/README.md

 This ensures that local adjustments are always tracked and versioned, keeping your project repository in sync with your environment.

+#### Configuration

+This command runs entirely **locally** and does not require a remote server configuration.
+It uses your current Git settings (branch, remote, and authentication) to push changes.

 #### Usage in CLI